-- a) The Mayor's business; - b) Apologies; - c) Declaration of Members interests; - d) Confirmation of the Minutes of the last stated Meeting and of all adjourned meetings and special meetings held since the last stated Meeting; - e) Deputations; - f) Business required by statute to be transacted at the Meeting; - g) Adoption of the minutes of the proceedings of any committees and consideration of reports, if any, from such committees.
-This shall be managed sequentially by the chair of the meeting - Reports of officers, public bodies, agencies etc, if any, may be considered and such orders given thereon as may be deemed necessary; - Reports on decisions/recommendations subject to the reconsideration process; - j) Other reports; - k) Correspondence and matters not already dealt with; - I) Sealing of documents; - m) Consideration of motions of which due notice has been given, in the order in which they have been received; - n) Confidential matters; and - o) (for Committees only) Any other relevant business noted to the Chair, Chief Executive and, and relevant chief officer, by 12 noon on the day prior to the meeting.
-The democratic Services team will share this information with the

-Member's nominating officer and other committee Members before 5pm on that day.
+- a) The Mayor's business;

+- b) Apologies;

+- c) Declaration of Members interests;

+- d) Confirmation of the Minutes of the last stated Meeting and of all adjourned meetings and special meetings held since the last stated Meeting;

+- e) Deputations;

+- f) Business required by statute to be transacted at the Meeting;

+- g) Adoption of the minutes of the proceedings of any committees and consideration of reports, if any, from such committees.
+This shall be managed sequentially by the chair of the meeting - h) Reports of officers, public bodies, agencies etc, if any, may be considered and such orders given thereon as may be deemed necessary; - Reports on decisions/recommendations subject to the reconsideration process; - j) Other reports; - k) Correspondence and matters not already dealt with; - I) Sealing of documents; - m) Consideration of motions of which due notice has been given, in the order in which they have been received; - n) Confidential matters; and - o) (for Committees only) Any other relevant business noted to the Chair, Chief Executive and, relevant chief officer, by 12 noon on the Monday of the committee week.
+The Democratic Services team will share this information with the Member's nominating officer and other committee Members by 5pm on the Monday of the committee week.
+The relevant committee shall be that which has the service resources to best deal with any subsequent actions.